insolar/docs/docs/source/requester.rst

         ToMemberReference string    `json:"toMemberReference"`
       }

-      // Create a function to get a new seed for each signed request: func getNewSeed() string {
+      // Create a function to get a new seed for each signed request. func getNewSeed() string {
         // Form a request body for getSeed: getSeedReq := requestBody{